William Ruto: Adani Group involvements

-One of the most recent controversies surrounding Ruto's government has been his government's involvement with the Adani Group.
-In June last Year, a University student, Nelson Amenya, blew the trumpet on the deal, alerting Kenyans of the shady deal that was underway between the government and Adani Group to lease Kenya's largest and major International Airport, JKIA.
-This made Kenyans furious with some taking it to the internet to express their opinions, calling out the government for perpetuating corruption and not following the correct privatization procedure such as having public participation on the matter as required by law.
-The secret manner in which the deal was being conducted also raised many eyebrows, the blatant disregard of transparency when such a great assert was at stake.
+In June 2024, a University student, Nelson Amenya, blew the whistle on a deal that was underway between the government and Adani Group to lease Kenya's largest International Airport, JKIA.
+Many Kenyans criticized this deal on the internet for not following the correct privatization procedure such as having public participation on the matter as required by law.
+The secret manner in which the deal was being conducted also made many Kenyans suspicious of the disregard of transparency.
 The president on numerous occasions refuted the claims that the airport was being sold, he added the deal was crucial for national development and for the modernization of JKIA.
 Adani was also involved with the Energy sector in Kenya and had signed power transmission deals with the government aimed at increasing power transmission and rural electrification in the country.
 The deal was valued at $736 million.
 Kenya's high court suspended the power deal.
 The court said the government could not move ahead with the 30-year agreement with Adani Energy Solutions until the court makes a determination on a case brought by Law Society of Kenya challenging the deal.
 In the same month Ruto reaffirmed that the country stands to gain significantly from the power transmission deal between Adani Group Holdings.